galvc/angular-eventapp-clone/README.md

 - moving into observables now woohoooo
 - hoping to implement a simple search bar so i know how to use filters
 - i wasnt able to get the online api out on time, so i will just simulate the server using inmemorydb
+- when searching user has to click on text itself
+- cannot search by title, input is useless unless you click on the actual text result
 ## notes
 FormControl - access to listen update validate form inputs
 - associate with a form item and bind it, ex. - [formControl]="x"